theoden8/graphs/README.md

 ### Using

-To use it, simply use the graph static library in your project.
+To use it, simply link the compiled graph static library within your project.
 The library is tested with **googletest**s and should work somehow.

 ## Note